In 2016, the European Commission first announced its plans to modernize EU copyright law.

 Many rightsholder groups are pleased with the outcome.
 Frances Moore, CEO of the music group IFPI, was quick to thank lawmakers for their efforts and is looking forward to seeing the changes implemented.

 “This world-first legislation confirms that User-Upload Content platforms perform an act of communication to the public and must either seek authorization from rightsholders or ensure no unauthorized content is available on their platforms.

 “The Directive also includes a ‘stay down’ provision requiring platforms to keep unlicensed content down – another global first,” Moore adds.

 With support from the European Parliament, the Copyright Directive will now be sent to the Council, which has to formally adopt the law.
-This is likely to take place in two weeks, on April 9.
+This is likely to take place on April 9.

 If the Copyright Directive is adopted by the Council, EU member states will have to implement the text in local legislation.
 This won’t happen right away could take up to two more years.

 If you stream online, please ensure your IP address is hidden to prevent ISP or authorities from tracking your activity.

 We are seeing an increasing number of users, streamers and developers being contacted by their ISP and FACT, in some cases.
 There are many FREE VPN’s available online, although we don’t recommend using them, as your IP address may be used as an end point, and your data including IP, location and activity could be tracked and logged.